Beautiful, quiet fairways await you throughout Italy

 When it comes to accommodation, Italy offers it all.
 From city-based tours to luxurious five-star hotels and resorts set across the beautiful countryside, there is something to suit everyone.

-We also recommend La Bagnaia Golf & Spa Resort Siena 5* located in central Italy.
-Once a medieval Tuscan village, this five-star Curio Collection by Hilton Hotel boasts a fantastic wellness spa and a world-class Robert Trent Jones Jr 18-hole course on site.
+- La Bagnaia Golf & Spa Resort – situated in the enchanting Tuscan countryside just outside the city of Siena, this five-star Curio Collection by Hilton Hotel was once a medieval Tuscan village, and now boasts a fantastic wellness spa and a world-class Robert Trent Jones Jr 18-hole course on-site.

 Golf travel tips for Italy